We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best plus size postpartum girdles

 A common complaint with postpartum girdles is that they can shift as you wear them throughout the day.
-But the Ursexyly Maternity Support Belt eliminates that frustration thanks to the built-in shoulder straps.
+But the Ursexyly Maternity Support Belt helps to eliminate that frustration thanks to the built-in shoulder straps.
 While it does rely on hook and eye closures, the adjustable shoulder straps help to improve posture.
 With sizes that range from S to 4XL, this is ideal for those who wear plus sizes.

 Some women noted ordering two sizes bigger than their natural size helped them find the right fit.